The Aviator (2004 film): Development

-Warren Beatty planned to direct and star in a Hughes biopic in the early 1970s.
+Warren Beatty planned to direct and star in a Howard Hughes biopic in the early 1970s.
 He co-wrote the script with Bo Goldman after a proposed collaboration with Paul Schrader fell through.
 Goldman wrote his own script, Melvin and Howard, which depicted Hughes' possible relationship with Melvin Dummar.
 Beatty's thoughts regularly returned to the project over the years, and in 1990 he approached Steven Spielberg to direct Goldman's script.
 Beatty's Hughes biopic was eventually released under the title Rules Don't Apply in 2016.
 Charles Evans, Jr. purchased the film rights of Howard Hughes: The Untold Story (ISBN 0-525-93785-4) in 1993.
 Evans secured financing from New Regency Productions, but development stalled.